zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\approx N(\bm{r}) \mathcal{\Alpha_m}(\omega) \epsilon_0 \bm{E_{\mu}}(\bm{r_0}, \omega).
 $$

 Note that, in general, the microscopic field \\(\bm{E_{\mu}}\\) acting on the dipole is different from the macroscopic field \\(\bm{E}\\).
 The reason is that the microscopic field varies very rapidly inside the matter - it is very strong next to the nucleus, and relatively weak in the gaps between the molecules.
 Thus, the density of matter plays an important role.
-If the dipoles are randomly distributed, this leads to a spherically symmetric configuration, and it can be shown that the two fields are related by the equation
+If the dipoles are randomly distributed, we can assume that the dipole under consideration is located within a spherical cavity of a uniformly polarized material, and it can be shown that the two fields are related by the equation

 $$ \tag{10.23}
 	\epsilon_0 \bm{E_{\mu}}(\bm{r_0}, \omega) = \epsilon_0 \bm{E}(\bm{r}, \omega) + \frac{1}{3} \bm{P}(\bm{r}, \omega),